Showing posts sorted by relevance for query isometric. Sort by date Show all posts

 B-movie gaming

-Robot Monsters is played in a fashion similar to other 3D isometric games you might have seen going back to the days of Knight Lore.
-Imagine a pinch Buck Rogers with a dollop of Gauntlet and you get the idea.
+Robot Monsters is played in a fashion similar to other 3D isometric games you might have seen, going back to the days of Knight Lore.
+Imagine a pinch of Buck Rogers with a dollop of Gauntlet, and you get the idea.
 The goal is to rescue the humans, without forgetting those held in stasis pods!
-Along the way are traps designed for us soft fleshy humans: sharp spikes, rotating chunks of metal, and electric floor panels.
+Along the way are traps designed for us, soft fleshy humans: sharp spikes, rotating chunks of metal, and electric floor panels.

 All this is going on whilst Planet X constantly spawns enemy robots.
-Yes, the alien hoard is relentless so you better be quick on the trigger otherwise you will be overrun.
+Yes, the alien horde is relentless, so you'd better be quick on the trigger, otherwise you will be overrun.
 It's insane, but it works.
 And it works better than other games that employ the same mechanic because it's manageable and playable.

 Grab a raygun and fight

-There are bonus stages along a canal route after a few levels and feature many extra bonuses.
+There are bonus stages along a canal route after a few levels, and they feature many extra bonuses.
 These aren't essential to your overall progress.
 Also, I wasn't too eager about them because I wanted to get playing the main game.
-The big Reptilon boss will first seem an impossible opponent but there is a cunning way to avoid it by using a few bombs and a little joystick waggling!!
+The big Reptilon boss will first seem an impossible opponent, but there is a cunning way to avoid it by using a few bombs and a little joystick waggling!!
 Just ask me if you need any help.

-I know, I know, you wanna see some more screenshots from the intro.
+I know, I know, you want more screenshots from the intro.
 Well, you're in luck...

 Next-Gen aesthetics!

 Back in the day, I remember being blown away by the comical artwork, which still looks great.
-In-game, I adore the isometric 3D viewpoint which is perfect, and the entire environment has superb attention to detail.
+In-game, I adore the isometric 3D viewpoint, which is perfect, and the entire environment has superb attention to detail.
 The Alien Hoard is varied and excellent - my favourite being the biscuit-looking guys lol.
-They're not biscuits of course, but they are cute!
-And that's this game to a tea, it's different and loves to be different.
+They're not biscuits, of course, but they are cute!
+That's this game to a tee; it's different and loves to be different.
 It works perfectly.

 The audio is a blast, with zappy effects complementing the gorgeous background music.
 I like how it integrates during gameplay.
-Sure, I wish we had an extra channel but the music beats away while you hear relevant sound effects.
-It works a treat and sounds amazing.
-I loved the music so click the arrow and listen for yourself.
+Sure, I wish we had an extra channel, but the music beats away while you hear relevant sound effects.
+It works and sounds amazing.
+I loved the music, so click the arrow and listen for yourself.

 Don't run away.
 Come back, there are girls to be rescued and robots to kill!